dagrubi/SelfDriving_T1P4/report.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In cell 11 is a method (find_lines_1() to indentify lane lines pixels.
-The x & y coordinates of non zeros pixels are found.
+By calculating a histogramm of the bottom half of the image the the base position for the left and right line is found.
 In order to find the peaks the sliding window method (from classroom secton 33) is applied.
-10 windows are used.
+9 windows are used.
 A second order polynom is used to find the left and right lane (np.polyfit).

 cell 12 applies the method on all test images.
 After undistortion, combined binary, wraping transformation the method find_lines_1() is applied.
 The result is shown exemplary on two test images